 More than 75% of our supplies, food and labor come from within a 100-mile radius of our business – supporting local farmers and purveyors as much as we can.

 Vegetables are purchased from a local CSA, at local Farmers’ Markets, or grown in our own garden.
 Almost all meat, eggs, dairy and coffee are either raised locally or purchased locally.
 We keep bees that have become an integral part of the success of our garden, and our business.

 We buy locally as much as is possible, and we encourage our guests to do the same.
 We anchor off of small villages and towns and encourage purchases in the small, independent operations that are part of these communities.

 We strive to be active and ethical members of our local and global communities; to have safe, engaging, thriving workplaces; and through our business, to offer a clean, wholesome and inspiring product and experience.

 The charter for our charitable giving falls under three initiatives: children, the environment or education.
 Over the past 10 years we’ve given 5% of all profits to groups that support these causes.
 As part of this, we donated wood and sail material to be turned into wooden spoons and canvas tote bags, which were in turn used as a fundraiser for a non-profit that supports maritime preservation.

 We are active members of our community.
 We participate in local events, volunteer for local causes, support our local economy and educate our guests and crew about local wildlife, sustainable environmental practices, and the power of buying local.

 “Everything is always so fresh.
-I’m really into food and [Mahle] belongs to a co-op, so she buys a lot of stuff locally, she gets her meat from a local butcher, uses local coffee.
+I’m really into food and [chef] belongs to a co-op, so [he] buys a lot of stuff locally, [he] gets meat from a local butcher, and uses local coffee.
 That stuff makes a difference.”

 ~ Kathy A., Delaware